top of page

 Rocks, dirt, and bark hiding away

-These cookies came from desert trees that were about 70 years old, and you can tell from the photos that they have lots of cracks that are, as I understand it, caused by the drying process as the wood contracts.
-I love the texture that they add to the piece, and they look excellent when set in epoxy.
-The next step was trying numerous different arrangements and rounding out the outside pieces to fit the contours of the mold in preparation for the pour.
+These cookies originated from desert trees that were about 70 years old.
+The photos reveal the many cracks caused by the drying process as the wood contracts.
+I appreciate the texture these cracks add to the piece, especially when set in epoxy.

 Olive Wood Cookie layout